Your business idea may have been thought up in a restaurant or a shower. Your first prototype or diagram may have been put together in a garage.

 Businesses are becoming more geographically dispersed with more remote workers than ever.
 A modern phone system provider understands that.

 A cloud phone system is able to treat phones across the country as if they are within the same office.
 Calls can be made or transferred from NY to SF with no equipment beyond the phones themselves.
-You can even set the same Caller ID geolocation for both.
+You can even set the same business Caller ID geolocation for both.

 The same concept applies to on-the-go solutions.
 Working from home or a café?
 Today's cloud phone system providers can treat mobile phones and laptops like ordinary deskphones.
 Or you can even go completely deskphone-free with various webphone options, like our OnSIP app.